Code-the-Dream-School/rails-guidebook/README.md

 ### :thinking: Questions

 Use this time to answer students questions from the lesson materials and assignments.
+Remember to incorporate teaching strategies:

+  - **Think aloud**: Narrate your thinking to show students how developers approach problems.
+For example, “When I saw this problem, I decided to approach it by…”
+  - Use **positive narration**.
+For example, “I appreciate that Raheem has his camera on today” or “That was an excellent question.”
+  - **Warm call** on students or practice **popcorn calling** (students can ask another student for help) if participation is low.

 ### :telescope: Looking Ahead